-Like most of Hang On In There, Baby, the best songs on the new album combine the pop sophistication of a Barry White with the earthy reality of an Isaac Hayes.
+Like most of Hang On In There, Baby, the best songs on the new album combine the pop sophistication of Barry White with the earthiness of Isaac Hayes.
 Bristol has been frequently compared to both those singers, and he says he is “honored to be in such good company”; but it is important to emphasize that, shared qualities notwithstanding, his music rests on its own firm ground.
 More commercial than Hayes, it also seems more spontaneous, sensitive, and sincere than White’s.

 “I believe in everything I sing,” Bristol says.
 “I’ve either lived it or it’s what I believe my philosophy is about.

 “Like ‘Hang On In There, Baby.’
 See, I was watching a stag movie and this guy . . . well, he might as well have left his clothes on.
 And I thought, ‘What a drag.
 You know, there’s a lot of sensitivity in lovemaking, more than I think many men express.

 “This guy in the movie didn’t express much of anything, but he did say, ‘Hang on in there, baby,’ and I thought that would make a fantastic title.
 So I wrote the song from the line, but as a reaction to the movie . . . with a woman’s viewpoint, her sensitivity, in mind, to show the way it should be.

 “You know, all my writing is basically about women in one way or another.
 Not necessarily about personal contacts; sometimes I’m just singing about something I’ve observed.
 But women are the key.”